ifellinaholeonce/bookstore-api/README.md

 **Result: "Issues webhook created for bookstore-api pointed to <i>your_WEBHOOK_URL</i>/github"**

 ### Seed DB
-**Note: Ensure Rails server is running with bin/rails s -b 0.0.0.0 first**
+**Note: Ensure Rails server is running with bin/rails s -b 0.0.0.0 and your ngrok tunnel is open first**

 ```
 bin/rails github_api:create_issues
 ```

-On your server console you will see a number of post request come in from the github webhook.
+On your server console you will see a number of post requests come in from the github webhook.
 This will seed the database with authors and books.

 ## Github Integration
 **Note: Rails server must be running and Ngrok must be open using the setup URL**